"Socrates or Plato – whom shall the future energy system follow?" This question was raised at our session at the EUSEW Energy Talks!

 - How much democracy do we need to make energy transition happen?

-Our 4 experts will give their key position in 99 seconds each to stimulate discussion:
+Our 4 experts gave their key position in 99 seconds each to stimulate discussion:

 - Prof. Antonello Monti, RWTH Aachen (EU project Platone)